Note: this post was updated February 11, 2019.

 ALTER TABLE phpbb_confirm ENGINE=INNODB;

 - In phpMyAdmin at the bottom of the screen look for a link Copy to clipboard.
-Click on the link and all the SQL will be copied to your clipboard.
+Click on the link and all the generated SQL will be copied to your clipboard.

 - While you could just paste all these statements into the SQL window in phpMyAdmin again for your database, this is not recommended unless your forum is very small in size.
 Instead, it’s recommended that you do a block of these at a time, say ten statements per block.
 If there are no errors, then do the next block until all are done.
 For very large tables like the phpbb_posts table or the phpbb_search_wordmatch table, it is recommended that you do these individually.
-Each line that is executes should change the storage engine for the table from MyISAM to InnoDB.
+Each line that is executed should change the storage engine for the table from MyISAM to InnoDB.

 - When all done, you can verify that the table storage engines have changed by clicking on the link for the database in phpMyAdmin and examining the TYPE column again.
 They should all report InnoDB.